 What Happened: The internet’s first worm virus, released in 1988, wasn’t intended to be harmful at all.
 Cornell University grad student Roger Morris programmed the worm as an experiment meant to assess the size of the current internet and accidentally crashed approximately six thousand computers in a single day!
 The computer program was meant to find connections between computers and pass the worm along, acting as a mapping tool, but the code failed to detect when it was already present on a computer.
 When the code installed itself multiple times, the computer’s processor became overwhelmed and crashed.

 What We Can Learn: The Morris Worm teaches us two valuable lessons when it comes to software testing.
 First, always test for software vulnerabilities.
 The Morris Worm was able to exploit several known vulnerabilities in the ways Unix computers connected to each other to pass itself from one computer to the next.
 The second lesson is: know your maximum load!
 Even if your software is not meant to handle large amounts of traffic or simultaneous demands, that doesn’t mean your users won’t find that limit for you.
 Knowing your software’s load limit ahead of time can help you put in precautions to keep a crash from happening.

 Intel Pentium Chip — $475 million

-What Happened: When Pentium launched the flagship follow-up to its Intel i486 processor in 1993, a bug in the chip’s programming caused it to incorrectly divide floating point numbers.
+What Happened: When Pentium launched the flagship follow-up to its Intel i486 processor in 1993, a bug in the chip’s programming caused it to incorrectly divide floating-point numbers.
 In other words, it would miscalculate values that approached 4 or 5 decimal places.
-The chip’s bug resulted from the chip’s floating point engine, which had been separate from the main chip in other computers, being placed on the main processor and the two segments of programming not meshing well with each other.
+The chip’s floating-point engine (which was separated from the main chip in other computers) was placed on the main processor.
+When two of the main program segments couldn’t function well together, a software bug ensued.
 The customer backlash was huge and replacing chips ran up quite the cost for Pentium.